riverscuomo/new-albums/README.md

 ### Spotify Playlist Id

 The script will need the unique ID for one of your playlists.
 To get the ID for a playlist, in Spotify, right-click on the playlist > Share > Copy Share Link.
 The link will contain the playlist ID.
+It is the string between `playlist/` and `?si=`.

 ### Environment Variables